readthedocs/readthedocs.org/docs/user/build-notifications.rst

 .. seealso::
     :doc:`/guides/build/email-notifications`
-        Enable email notifications in a second.
+        Enable email notifications on failed builds,
+        so you always know that your docs are deploying successfully.

     :doc:`/guides/build/webhooks`
         Steps for setting up build notifications with webhooks,